lyteword/chspurgeon-tod/volume-4/psalm-98.md

 ### Verse 7

+> Let the sea roar, and the fulness thereof; the world, and they that dwell therein.

 *Let the sea roar, and the fulness thereof.* Even its thunders will not be too grand for such a theme.
 Handel, in some of his sublime choruses, would have been glad of its aid to express his lofty conceptions, and assuredly the inspired psalmist did well to call in such infinite uproar.
 The sea is his, let it praise its Maker.
 Within and upon its bosom it bears a wealth of goodness, why should it be denied a place in the orchestra of nature?
 Its deep bass will excellently suit the mystery of the divine glory.
 The world, and they that dwell therein.
 The land should be in harmony with the ocean.
 Its mountains and plains, cities and villages, should prolong the voice of jubilee which welcomes the Lord of all.
 Nothing can be more sublime than this verse; the muses of Parnassus cannot rival the muse of Zion, the Castallan fount never sparkled like that "fount of every blessing" to which sacred bands are wont to ascribe their inspiration.
 Yet no song is equal to the majesty of the theme when Jehovah, the King, is to be extolled.

 ### Verse 8

+> Let the floods clap *their* hands: let the hills be joyful together

 *Let the floods clap their hands.* The rolling rivers, the tidal estuaries, the roaring cataracts, are here summoned to pay their homage, and to clap their hands, as men do when they greet their sovereigns with acclamation.
 Let the hills be joyful together, or in concert with the floods.
 Silent as are the mighty mountains, let them forget themselves, and burst forth into a sublime uproariousness of mirth, such as the poet described when he wrote those vivid lines—